guihardbastien/EXPECTATION_MAXIMIZATION/README_EDU.md

+# Expectation maximization from actual scratch
+*a typescript story*
-# How does it work ?
+## How does it work ?
 TBA